IDinsight/ask-a-question/docs/develop/validation.md

 To evaluate the performance of your model (along with your own configurations and guardrails), run the validation test(s) in `core_backend/validation`.

-The validation is written in pytest so that we can call the endpoint.

 ## Retrieval (`/embeddings-search`) validation

 We evaluate the "performance" of retrieval by computing "Top K Accuracy", which is